b0ts/selenium-webdriverjs-await/readme.md

 In order to run the Javascript version, you will need to have Node, NPM, and Mocha installed globally.

+To run the example:
+First clone the repo to a local folder
+Then install the dependency
+$ npm install
+Finally run the tests
+$ npm test

 For the details on Javascript Selenese see the docs here:

 https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/